A Conversation with Beloit alum Bob Adams and Wall Street Journal Editor Russell Adams

 This past Friday the Round Table sat down Beloit alum Bob Adams’65 and his son Russell Adams, an editor at the Wall Street Journal.
 Bob Adams was a swimmer and member of Tau Kappa Epsilon during his time at Beloit.
 Russell Adams has been at the Wall Street Journal for 15 years.
 We talked about the future of journalism, Bob’s Beloit memories, and the unexpected story inspiration that came from Jack in Box tacos.
-Bob Adams is a Minnesota native, but has been residing in San Diego since the early seventies.
-Russell Adams lives in New York City.
+Bob Adams is a Minnesota native but has been residing in San Diego since the early seventies.
+Russell Adams lives and works in New York City.

-RT: Can you tell me a little about your journalism trajectory?
-RA: “When I decided I wanted to be a journalist, I wanted to go into sports writing, I wanted to be a journalist and I had a passion for sports.
+Russell Adams: “When I decided I wanted to be a journalist, I wanted to go into sports writing, I wanted to be a journalist and I had a passion for sports.
 I thought it would be great to combine the two I did end up doing it for about six years.
 I got to a point where working around sports had started to take the fun out of it a little bit, and combining two passions, in theory, is a good thing, but it also muddies the waters.
 It got to the point where I associated sports with work, so I decided to establish more boundaries between personal interests and work.”

 RA: “I covered the media from 2008 to 2012.
 It was a particularly awful time for the newspaper industry especially The bottom was falling out of the entire industry.
 I spent most of my time covering the death of the newspaper.”

 RA: “Everyone was really struggling.
 In fact, at the time, a lot of my focus was on the New York Times Company.
-At that time, they were in a really bad place financially, and had to sell everything to stay afloat including the building they occupied.
+At that time, they were in a really bad place financially and had to sell everything to stay afloat including the building they occupied.
 There’s this billionaire in Mexico, Carlos Slim, who gave them a financial lifeline and bought a big stack into it with high interest to keep them afloat.
 They have stable footing now.
 So to answer your question, the Times was in trouble and the Post was in trouble.
 The Metro Dallies were also in a bad spot.
 The only stability was in small community papers because the work they do is irreplaceable.
 The decline of the business was so steep during that time it was bound to level off.
 In the last couple of years, they have mostly been hiring and not firing.
 When business was good, Metro Dallies were ambitious.
 Papers like The Boston Globe and The LA Times had foreign bureaus and Washington bureaus.”